tlogan/ERST/README.md

 - understand what polarity types are and how they are related to relational typing

 ### TODO (Symbolic Paper)
+- note how it's same to remove constraints used in interpretation if the constraints are local
+    - as seen in fix rule
+- note how subtyping/subset inclusion is similar to implication with an important distinction
+    - that being: A <: B means a proof of A can be used as a proof of B
+    - A -> B means a proof of B can be constructed with the option of using a proof of A
 - note how uncaught exception is used to indicate global failure, and empty result indicates local failure
     - local failure can be composed with union to produce global success.
 - note importance of soundly checking for inhabitability when learning upper bounds of variables